 Gravel parking pads strike a good balance in many regards as they are relatively inexpensive, stable, well-drained, and erosion-resistant.

 When building a deck, what you place under the deck can be just as important as the materials you choose for the surface.
-Pouring a layer of gravel on the ground under the deck helps you maximize the performance of your new deck.
+Pouring a layer of gravel under a deck helps you maximize the performance of your new deck.

 Weed management is one common reason for adding a gravel pad under a deck.
 This is a particulary important concern if the deck is more than a few feet off the ground, as the additional light coming in from the sides will encourage dormant weed seeds to germinate.
 Even with lower decks, some weed seeds might sprout if the ground is uncovered, eventually pushing up between the deck boards as unsightly intruders.
 A gravel pad under a deck can help keep weeds in check.